9.3 NOISE AT WORK

 The use of hearing protection

-• The hearing protectors must be selected to protect against the particular noise environment, different types of protector give better protection against different noise frequencies.
+• The hearing protectors must be selected to protect against the particular noise environment.
+Different types of protectors give better protection against different noise frequencies.

 • Other protective equipment (goggles, hard hats etc.) may interfere with the wearing of hearing protection.
 Special care is required in the selection of equipment in those cases.